9 out of 9 people found this review helpfulwrite a review of this game

 SummaryChoose your destiny, Tex

-Already in "Under a Killing Moon" there was a typical "triple-answer" feature: when talking to people, Tex could normally choose one of three possible conversation styles.
-But in "Under a Killing Moon", those choices were there only for fun; they didn't bear any importance for the game's plot (except those cases when there were obviously right and obviously wrong choices, that would cause Tex to die).
-"Pandora Directive" uses the same feature, but makes out of it an integral part of gameplay and story.
-During the game, you will have to make crucial decisions almost every time you enter a conversation with your beloved Chelsee.
-You can be rude to her, you can be neutrally polite, or you can be tender.
-Depending on how you talk to her and what answers you choose, you'll influence the ending of the game.
+Already in Under a Killing Moon there was a typical "triple-answer" feature: when talking to people, Tex could normally choose one of three possible conversation styles.
+But in that game, those choices were there only for fun; they didn't affect the plot except for those cases when there were obviously right and obviously wrong choices that would cause Tex to die.
+Pandora Directive uses the same idea, but makes it an integral part of gameplay and story.
+During the game, you will have to make crucial decisions almost every time you enter a conversation with your love interest Chelsee.
+You can be rude to her, neutrally polite, or tender.
 A total of seven endings can be divided into three groups, according to the three behavior types.
 For example, if you only chose "tender" answers, you'll get the best ending, but if you mixed them with neutral ones, the second ending will take place, etc. The endings range from a typical happy end to a really tragic outcome.

 The BadEssentially, Pandora Directive is a bigger, more polished version of Under a Killing Moon.
 Sequels often hesitate between sticking to the roots and breaking new ground to invigorate the franchise; Pandora Directive unreservedly belongs to the former type.
 It's a good thing that the fantastic engine was preserved, but I wonder whether it was really necessary to set much of the game in the exact same location.
 Perhaps an even larger area for exploration and a few additional "hubs" would have spiced things up a little more.
 The engine begins to show its age as well.